-Soil degradation is also a worrying phenomenon in the $EU^{109}$ : "Between 1990 and 2006, at least 275 hectares of soil per day were permanently lost through soil sealing - the covering of fertile land by impermeable material - amounting to 1,000 km per year, or an area the size of Cyprus every ten years.
-Soil erosion by water is estimated to affect 1.3 million km in Europe, an area equivalent to 2.5 times the size of France."
+Soil degradation is also a worrying phenomenon in the EU: "Between 1990 and 2006, at least 275 hectares of soil per day were permanently lost through soil sealing - the covering of fertile land by impermeable material - amounting to 1,000 km2 per year, or an area the size of Cyprus every ten years.
+Soil erosion by water is estimated to affect 1.3 million km2 in Europe, an area equivalent to 2.5 times the size of France."